rapid7/insightconnect-plugins/plugins/automox/help.md

 # Key Features

 * Ability to retrieve and manage Automox managed devices
-* Ability to managed Automox groups
+* Ability to manage Automox groups
 * Ability to initiate Vulnerability Sync uploads and remediation of issues
 * Ability to trigger workflows based on Automox platform events